gottesmm/gottesmm.github.io/proposals/sil-ownership-verifier.md

 The proposed SIL ownership model embeds ownership into SIL's SSA def-use edges.
 This is accomplished by:

 1. Eliminating ownership representation issues in SIL.
 This implies:

-   a.
-Formalizing into SIL API's the distinction in between defs (e.g. `SILInstruction`) and the values produced by defs (e.g. `SILValue`).
+   * Formalizing into SIL API's the distinction in between defs (e.g. `SILInstruction`) and the values produced by defs (e.g. `SILValue`).
 This is needed to model values as having ownership and defs as not having ownership.
 The main implication here is that the two can no longer be implicitly convertible and the API must enforce this.

-   b.
-Introducing a new value called a `ValueBundle` that enables multiple return values to be implemented using projection operations.
+   * Introducing a new value called a `ValueBundle` that enables multiple return values to be implemented using projection operations.
 2. Specifying a set of ownership kinds and specifying a method for mapping a `SILValue` to an ownership kind.
 3. Specifying ownership constraints on all `SILInstruction`s and `SILArgument`s
    that constrain what ownership kinds their operands and incoming values respectively can possess.
 4. Implementing a verifier to ensure that all `SILInstructions` are compatible with the ownership kind propagated by the `ValueDef` and that pseudo-linear dataflow constraints are maintained.